 To be invited as an Elite Athlete for the historic race, runners must have run a 10K in 29:00 minutes or faster for men or 35:00 minutes or faster for women.
-Last year’s Elite Runner champion Ben Flanagan became the first Canadian to win the ASICS Falmouth Road Race in 2018.
-Men’s second place finisher, Biya Simbassa of Flagstaff, Arizona also finished 7th at the Olympic Trials 10k last year.
+Last year Elite Runner champion Ben Flanagan won the ASICS Falmouth Road Race for the third consecutive year.
+Men’s second place finisher, Biya Simbassa of Flagstaff, Arizona also finished 2nd last year.

 In women’s division of Elite Athletes is also filled with contenders from all over the world.
-Edna Kiplagat is the returning champion and one of the most accomplished marathoners in the world.
-She won the Boston Marathon in 2017 and is a three time winner of the Abbott World Marathon Majors Championships.
+Last year Keira D’Amato took first place with a time of 36:14.
+Edna Kiplagat, the returning champion and one of the most accomplished marathoners in the world, finished second, 14 seconds later.

 Eight hundred of the top runners will be seeded to start the race first; only runners who have run a 7:35 pace per mile or faster are considered.
 Runners are seeded according to verified times to select the fastest 800 runners, so not all runners who submit times will be accepted.